 Although it continues to be the industry leader, the numerous price hikes have pushed users and hosting companies to some of the market alternatives.

-What is a cPanel VPS?
+Q: What is cPanel VPS hosting?

-With the help of cPanel and WHM, managing a VPS is much simpler, which is why many virtual server solutions come with the tools pre-installed.
+With the help of cPanel and WHM, managing a VPS is much simpler, which is why many virtual private server solutions come with the tools pre-installed.

-Can I create a website using cPanel?
+Q: Can I create a website using cPanel?

-CPanel isn’t a website-building platform at its core.
+A: CPanel isn’t a website-building platform at its core.
 Still, if you want to create a site from scratch, you can use cPanel’s File Manager to upload and edit webpages.
 You also have all the database management tools you’ll ever need.

 CPanel simplifies the process of installing a CMS as well, so you can start working on your new project in a matter of minutes.

-What’s the difference between cPanel and WHM?
+Q: What’s the difference between cPanel and WHM?

-CPanel is a control panel used for managing files, databases, domains, emails, and more.
+A: CPanel is a control panel used for managing files, databases, domains, emails, and more.
 With it, you can also install and configure a CMS.

 WHM is a server administration tool.
 VPS and dedicated server administrators use WHM to create cPanel accounts for individual projects, set limits, and monitor the server’s health.